mkiol/GNotifier/README.md

 =========

 Add-on for Firefox.
-Integrates Firefox's notifications with the native notification system from Linux or OSX desktop.
+Integrates Firefox's notifications with the native notification system from Linux.
 It supports: GNOME, KDE, Xfce, Cinnamon, MATE, LXDE and Unity.

 Everytime when Firefox is finished downloading, it opens up the